 Also with oil, you are never sure how it is going to react with your skin.
 So I generally suggest that anyone with mild to severe acne hold off until their acne is healed to try OCM.

 So what do you use in the meantime?
 If you do not want to use OCM and using a normal face wash dries out your skin, what is your alternative?
 Enter the Honey Cleansing Method.

-Honey Cleansing Method is exactly what is sounds like.
+Honey Cleansing Method is exactly what it sounds like.
 Cleaning your face with honey instead of oil.
 This method is a very safe alternative to OCM.
-It does not use oil which may be a little nerve wracking to try when you have acne.
+It does not use oil which may be a little nerve-wracking to try when you have acne.

 Why Try Honey Cleansing Method

 When you have acne and sensitive skin, anything you do tends to irritate it.
 If you want to heal your acne and get soft, smooth skin you have to work with your skin rather than against it.

 Using harsh cleansers and ointments comes under the irritating category.
 Most dermatologists recommend treatments that come under this category.
 And even though the acne may heal for a while, your skin will tend to look and feel awful.
 The point of trying to get acne to heal is to get better-looking skin.
 Not skin that looks and feels like a war has taken place on it.

 While oil may be a little scary to use when you have acne, honey is safe.
 It is gentle and it actually calms your skin and works with it to heal your acne.
 Calming is what you want.